 Fiddleheads are commonly steamed and served as a side dish with a hollandaise sauce or simply lemon juice and melted butter.
 But if it’s a salad we want, then after the required prep, toss in a berry vinaigrette, mix with pine nuts or pecans, red onions, cherry tomatoes, blueberries, or cranberries, and top with goat cheese.

-This forest treat tastes like a woodsy asparagus with a spinach flavour.
+This forest treat tastes like woodsy asparagus with a spinach flavor.
 To complete that unique forest taste, simply add morel mushrooms.

 4 – Split Pea Soup

 This hearty warming soup most likely came to Canadian shores with the first explorers.
 They would keep non-perishable goods, like dried legumes, on board to feed themselves throughout long ocean voyages.